mmomtchev/igc-xc-score/README.md

 ### Launch and landing detection

-The tool includes a primitive launch and landing detection based upon a moving average of the vertical and the horizontal (ground) speed.
-It can not distinguish a glider that is completely immobile up in the air for a set period of time (ie, gliding into a wind equal to its airspeed while soaring at its sink rate) from a glider that has landed, but outside of this somewhat rare (and very dangerous) situation, it should work well in most cases.
+The tool includes a launch and landing detection based upon a moving average of the vertical and the horizontal (ground) speed.
+It should correctly segment flight logs containing multiple launches and landings and will score the best flight.
+It can not distinguish a glider that is completely immobile up in the air for a set period of time (ie, gliding into a wind equal to its airspeed while soaring at its sink rate) from a glider that has landed, but outside of this somewhat rare (and very precarious) situation, or maybe a car climbing a twisty mountain road, it should work well in most typical hike and fly cases.
 The values, including the number of seconds used for the moving average, can be tweaked in *flight.js*.

 ## Installation